Americans for Prosperity (AFP)

 AFP claims that Obama is intentionally keeping gas prices high because he refuses to allow oil companies to drill for oil in protected areas of the United States.

-Americans for Prosperity is behind the “No Climate Tax Pledge” promising not to spend any federal money to fight climate change without equal tax cuts.
+Americans for Prosperity is behind the “No Climate Tax Pledge” where congress members promised not to spend any federal money to fight climate change without equal tax cuts.
 According to a 2013 investigative Report on Koch Industries, most pledge signers had also received campaign contributions from Koch Industries.

 March 22, 2010